 Acute hives — Most cases of hives are acute and will not last beyond a few days to a week or two.
 Triggers of acute hives can include the following:

-- Drugs — Many types of drugs can trigger hives, including antibiotics and nonsteroidal antiinflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen.
-(See "Patient information: Allergy to penicillin and related antibiotics (Beyond the Basics)".)
+●Drugs – Many types of drugs can trigger hives, including antibiotics and nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen.
+(See "Patient education: Allergy to penicillin and related antibiotics (Beyond the Basics)".)

-Painkillers (eg, codeine and morphine), muscle relaxants used in anesthesia, and IV contrast dye used in X-ray procedures can also trigger hives.
+Painkillers (eg, codeine and morphine), muscle relaxants used in anesthesia, and intravenous (IV) contrast dye used in imaging procedures can also trigger hives.
 (See "Drug eruptions".)

-- Insect stings — Stings from certain insects (bees, wasps, hornets, fire ants) can cause hives around the area of the sting.
-(See "Patient information: Bee and insect stings (Beyond the Basics)" and "Patient information: Fire ants (Beyond the Basics)".)
+●Insect stings – Stings from certain insects (bees, wasps, hornets, fire ants) can cause hives around the area of the sting.
+(See "Patient education: Bee and insect stings (Beyond the Basics)" and "Patient education: Imported fire ants (Beyond the Basics)".)

 If you get hives all over your body after an insect sting, this may be a sign of a more serious reaction called anaphylaxis.
 Anaphylaxis must be treated as soon as possible.
-(See "Patient information: Anaphylaxis treatment and prevention (Beyond the Basics)".)
+(See "Patient education: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)

-- Food allergies — Food allergy can cause acute hives in some people.
+●Food allergies – Food allergy can cause acute hives in some people.
 Food-associated hives typically appear within 30 minutes of eating the food.
 The foods most likely to cause hives in children include milk, eggs, peanuts, other nuts, soy, and wheat.
 The foods most likely to cause hives in adults include fish, shellfish, peanuts, and other nuts.
-(See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Food allergy symptoms and diagnosis (Beyond the Basics)".)